Integripedia Topic

 Digital Radiography

 Unlike conventional radiography, digital radiography doesn’t require film.
 Instead, it uses a digital detector to display radiographic images on a computer screen almost instantaneously.
 It allows for a much shorter exposure time so that the images can be interpreted more quickly.
-Furthermore, the digital images are much higher quality when compared to conventional radiographic images.
-With the ability to capture highly quality images, the technology can be utilized to identify flaws in a material, foreign objects in a system, examine weld repairs, and inspect for corrosion under insulation.
+Furthermore, digital images are of much higher quality when compared to conventional radiographic images.
+With the ability to capture high-quality images, the technology can be utilized to identify flaws in a material and foreign objects in a system, examine weld repairs, and inspect for corrosion under insulation (CUI).

-The four most commonly utilized digital radiography techniques in the oil & gas and chemical processing industries are computed radiography, direct radiography, real-time radiography, and computed tomography.
+Commonly utilized digital radiography techniques in the oil & gas and chemical processing industries are computed radiography, direct radiography, real-time radiography, computed tomography, and automated radiographic testing.

-Direct Radiography (DR) is also a form of digital radiography and very similar to computed radiography.
+Direct Radiography (DR) is also a form of digital radiography and is very similar to CR.
 The key difference lies in how the image is captured.
 In DR, a flat panel detector is used to directly capture an image and display that image on a computer screen.
-Although this technique is fast and produce higher quality images, it is more costly than computed radiography.
+Although this technique is fast and produces higher-quality images, it is more costly than CR.

 The brighter areas on the image are a result of higher levels of radiation that contact the screen.
 This corresponds to the thinner or less dense section of the component.
 Conversely, darker areas are a result of less radiation interacting with the screen and indicate where the component is thicker.

-Aside from being able to make the images available more quickly and analyze them in real time, RTR has several other advantages.
-One being that digital images don’t require physical storage space and thus are easier to store, transfer, and archive than film.
+Aside from being able to make the images available more quickly and analyze them in real-time, RTR has several other advantages.
+One advantage is that digital images don’t require physical storage space and thus are easier to store, transfer, and archive than film.

 On the other hand, this method has several disadvantages as well.
 Compared to conventional radiography, RTR has a lower contrast sensitivity and limited image resolution.
 Images created via RTR often suffer from uneven illumination, limited resolution, a lack of sharpness, and noise.
 These factors have a major impact on image quality.